Yuhua-Wang/SmartCourseScheduler/README.md

 # Smart Course Scheduler

 Smart Course Scheduler generates course schedules.
-Users only need to type in the courses they are planning to take in the upcoming school years, and all valid course schedules would be output in timetable format. <br/><br/>
+Users only need to type in the courses they are planning to take in the upcoming school years.
+This application would scrape  relevant information including the courses' required activities, sections, and class time from [UBC's course registration website](https://courses.students.ubc.ca/cs/courseschedule?pname=subjarea&tname=subj-all-departments).
+All valid course schedules that do not have time conflicts would be generated in timetable format. <br/><br/>
 Technologies used in this project: Java, HTML, Jsoup, Junit testing, Constraint Networks
 <br/><br/>
 ## Inspirations